-There are different kinds of tests for diagnosing COVID-19.
+There are different kinds of tests for COVID-19.
 Molecular tests (also known as PCR tests) detect genetic material from the virus.
 Antigen tests detect proteins from the virus.
 Antigen tests are very specific for the virus, but are not as sensitive as molecular tests.
 This means that a positive result is highly accurate, but a negative result does not rule out infection.

 If your test result is negative, you should discuss with your healthcare provider whether an additional molecular test would help with your care, and when you should discontinue home isolation.
-If you do not have an additional test to determine if you are infected and may spread the infection to others, the CDC currently recommends that you should stay home until three things have happened:
+If you will not have an additional test to determine if you are contagious, the CDC currently recommends that you should stay home until three things have happened:

-• You have had no fever for at least 24 hours (that is one full day of no fever without the use of medicine that reduces fevers)
+You have had no fever for at least 24 hours (that is one full day of no fever without the use of medicine that reduces fevers)